Tokaido Shinkansen: History

+A travel time of four hours, however, did not make full use of the 210 km/h promise of the new system.
+JNR were concerned that the track foundations had not sufficiently settled, and test were in fact frequently encountering issues, due to the rushed construction and testing schedule.
+As a precautionary buffer, initial timetables were set so that trains could keep to a maximum speed of 160 km/h; drivers were to only exceed that speed to recover from delays.
+One of the drivers of the inaugural Hikari 2 skirted around the edict as a service to passengers by deliberately slowing the train before pushing the train full throttle on sections where the track was known to be most stable.

+In November 1965, both services had their schedule reworked so that the new timetable listed travel times of 3 h 10 min for the Hikari and 4 h for the Kodama, with 210 km/h running now permitted under normal circumstances.

 The 1970s were a difficult time for the JNR as local lines built up deficit.
 Profits from the Tokaido Shinkansen were used to offset the lines which were running at a loss which resulted in a lack of development and faster service over a 15-year period.
 Labor issues during that time steered away any attention from JNR executives, further complicating the possibility for research initiatives.
-Despite the deep financial situation throughout the 1970s, the loan from the World Bank made in 1959 was paid back in 1981.
+Despite the difficult financial situation throughout the 1970s, the loan from the World Bank made in 1959 was paid back in 1981.

 In 1988, one year after the privatization of JNR, the new operating company, JR Central, initiated a project to increase operating speeds through infrastructure improvement and a new train design.
 This resulted in the debut of the 300 Series and the Nozomi, the line's fastest service which took two and a half hours to traverse the route with a top speed of 270 kph, on March 14, 1992.

-New platforms for Shinkansen services at Shinagawa Station opened in October 2003, accompanied by a major timetable change which increased the number of daily Nozomi services, which was now larger than the number of Hikari trains.
+New platforms for Shinkansen services at Shinagawa Station opened in October 2003, accompanied by a major timetable change which increased the number of daily Nozomi services, which was now higher than the number of Hikari trains.
 Initially, certain Nozomi and Hikari services did not stop at the station, with some skipping either Shinagawa or Shin-Yokohama, and the plurality of services stopping at both.
 From March 2008 onward, all services stop at both stations.
 Another station was planned to open in 2012 to serve Rittō, a city between Maibara and Kyoto.
 Construction started in May 2006, but the project was canceled the next year due to political opposition from the government of the surrounding Shiga Prefecture and the Supreme Court of Japan ruling the ¥4.35 billion bond that the city had issued to fund construction was illegal and had to be canceled.